 (d) Power Switch.
-A power switch must be located in an accessible place within the interior of the game which controls the electrical current used in the operation of the game.
+A power switch must be located

+in an accessible place within the interior of the game which controls the electrical current used in the operation of the game.

 - (e) Resistance to Electromagnetic Interference.
 The slot game of chance, including the coin drop and other such component parts, must not be adversely affected by static discharge, radio frequency interference or other electromagnetic interference. - (f) Approved Coin and Bill Acceptors.
 At least one electronic or mechanical coin acceptor must be installed in or on each slot game of chance.
 The devices may also contain bill acceptors for denominations determined by the Tribe.
-Prior to operation all models of coin and bill acceptors installed must be tested and approved in writing by a gaming test laboratory as provided in Section 1 of this Chapter. - (g) Secure Cabinets.
+Prior to operation all models of coin and bill be tested and acceptors installed must approved in writing by gaming test laboratory as provided in a Section 1 of this Chapter. - (g) Secure Cabinets.
 The internal space of the slot game of chance shall not be readily accessible when the door is closed and sealed. - (h) Secure Electronic Components.
 Logic Boards will be identified with serial numbers and a log will be maintained by the Tribe that accounts for all logic board locations. - (i) Secure Cash Compartment.
 The coins and currency shall be secured with a different key or combination than that used for the main cabinet door. - (j) No Hardware Modification of Pay Tables or Payout.
 No hardware switches (DIP Switches) may be installed which alter the pay tables or payout percentages for the game. - (k) Identification Plates Required.
-Each slot game of chance shall have an unremovable identification plate on the exterior of the cabinet which contains the following information: - (i) Manufacturer; - (ii) Serial Number; - (iii) Model Number; - (iv) License stamp and number issued by the Chectaw Gaming Commission certifying compliance with the technical standards set forth in this Compact.
+Each slot game of chance shall have an unremovable identification plate on the exterior of the cabinet which contains the following information: - (i) Manufacturer; - (ii) Serial Number; - (iii) Model Number;

+(iv) License stamp and number issued by the Choctaw Gaming Commission certifying compliance with the technical standards set forth in this Compact.

 - Rules of Play and Possible Winnings Displayed.
-The rules of play for each game must be prominently displayed on the game screen or face. cabinet The Choctaw Gaming Commission shall not permit the display of any rules of play which are incomplete, confusing, or misleading.
-Each game must display the coins or credits wagered and the credits awarded for the occurrence of each possible combination based on the amount winning All information required by this wagered.
-Section must be kept under glass or other transparent substance and at no time shall stickers or other such materials be placed on the machine face which obscure the rules of play or the operational features of the game. - Part of Telecommunications (m) Operations as Network.
-The hardware requirements specified in Section 8 above shall not be construed to prevent the operation of the slot game of chance part of a local as telecommunications area network with a n aggregate prize or prizes.
-A slot game of chance capable of bi-directional communication with external associated equipment utilize communication protocol which insures that erroneous data or signals will not adversely affect the operation of the device. - (n) Security Tape for EPROMS.
-Upon installation, the Choctaw Gaming Commission shall affix or cause to be affixed to the EPROM of each video game of chance a strip of security tape, capable of evidencing the removal of the EPROM if the EPROM is removed from the circuit board.
-The security tape shall be secured and available only to the authorized personne.
-If the Choctaw Gaming Commission.
-The Choctaw Gaming Commission shall maintain accurate and complete records of the identification number of each EPROM installed in each video game of chance. - SECTION 9.
+The rules of (1)play for each game must be prominently displayed on the game screen or the cabinet face.
+The Choctaw Gaming Commission shall not permit the display of any rules of play which are incomplete, confusing, or misleading.
+Each game must display the coins or credits wagered and the credits awarded for the occurrence of each possible combination winning based on the amount wagered. this Section must be All infformation required by kept under glass or other transparent substance and at no time shall stickers or other such materials be placed on the machine face which obscure the rules of play or the operational features of the game. - (m) Telecommunications Network.
+Operations Part of as The hardware requirements specified in Section 8 above shall not be construed to prevent the operation of the slot game of chance as part of a local or telecommunications area network with an aggretgate prize or prizes.
+A slot game of chance chance capable of bi-directional communication with external associated equipment must utilize communication protocol which insures that erroneous data or signals will not adversely affect the operation of the device. - (n) Security Tape for EPROMS.
+Upon installation, the Choctaw Gaming Commission shall affix or cause to be affixed to the EPROM of each video game of chance a strip of security tape capable of evidencing the removal of the EPROM if the EPROM is removed from the circuit board.
+The security tape shall be secured and available only to the authorized personnel of the Choctaw Gaming Commission.
+The Choctaw Gaming Commission shall maintain accurate and complete records of the identification number of each EPROM installed in each video game of chance.

+SECTION 9.
 SOFTWARE REQUIREMENTS FOR VIDEO GAMES OF CHANCE.